-Why celebrate Random Acts of Kindness Day? – Celebrating Random Acts of Kindness Day gives everyone the opportunity to not only give to others but to also create a chain reaction of positive events.
+Why celebrate Random Acts of Kindness Day? – Random Acts of Kindness Day is a simple way for everyone to spread positive energy through a small act of kindness.
+It’s an opportunity to not only give to others but to also create a chain reaction of positive events.

 Random acts of kindness may help to improve mental health.
 There is some evidence that working to help others can be a way to cope positively with one’s own problems.
 Some people find that their own problems seem less severe when they help others, and the positive regard many people receive when they do kind things can help improve their mood.
 While a random act of kindness is not a substitute for mental health treatment, it can help people feel better about themselves and those around them.goodtherapy.org